 13. ¼ Cup hot water with 1 beef bouillon cube dissolved in.

 1. Throw first 5 ingredients into skillet and brown meat/soften veggies.
 Drain.

 2. Mix up rest of ingredients in big bowl and add meat.
 Mix well.

 3. After spraying slow cooker with non-stick or using a crock pot liner, pour all in.

 4. Cook on low for six hours or high for 4 hours.

 5. Serve on rolls – freezes well.

 When we sat down to eat, I could see him picking at it and then he took a bite.
 And another and another and then he made himself a second sandwich.
 By the time the meal was over, he said we were having that for Christmas instead of our regular lasagna.
-Well, it WAS good – Enjoy and I hope you try it out because it’s so easy!
+Well, it WAS good – For those who are asking, I got my cookwares from commercial cookwars.
+Enjoy and I hope you try it out because it’s so easy!